MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configurations.md

 ## The Enterprise-Ready Configuration

 With enterprise-ready configurations, you can work with your production-grade data within a scalable, multi-machine setup, and benefit from enterprise-grade security and even a remote SQL or PostgreSQL database.

+This configuration includes one or more operationalization front-ends and back-ends on a group of machines.
+The front-end owns stateless business logic and can communicate with the back-ends and the database.
+The back-end manages stateful R Shells, which are????

+While it is configured, by default, to use the default local SQLite database, you must define a remote SQL Server or PostgreSQL database if you plan on using multiple front-ends.

+Front-ends and back-ends can be scaled independently.
+There are n

 Setup R Server for operationalization with an _enterprise-ready configuration_:
  + [How to configure on Windows]()